gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl1-to-webgl2.md

 Note that this is also true for `HALF_FLOAT` framebuffer attachments as well.

-> If you're curious this was a *bug* in the WebLG1 spec.
-What happened is WebGL1
+> If you're curious, this was a *bug* in the WebLG1 spec.
+What happened is that WebGL1
-> shipped and `OES_texture_float` was added and it was just assumed the correct
+> shipped and `OES_texture_float` was added, and it was just assumed the correct
-> way to use it for rendering was to create a texture, attach it a framebuffer,
+> way to use it for rendering was to create a texture, attach it to a framebuffer,
 > and check its status.
-Later someone pointed out according the spec that was
+Later someone pointed out that according to the spec that was
 > not enough because the spec says colors written in a fragment shader are
 > always clamped to 0 to 1. `EXT_color_buffer_float` removes that clamping
-> restriction but since WebGL had already been shipping for a year or so
+> restriction, but since WebGL had already been shipping for a year or so
 > it would have broken many web sites to enforce the restriction.
 For WebGL2
 > they were able to fix it and so now you must enable `EXT_color_buffer_float`
 > to use floating point textures as framebuffer attachments.